Skip to main content

 • master, not actively used

-• xpack, with the latest stable version (default)
+• xpack, containing the latest stable version (default)

-• development, with the current content of the preview website; pushes to this branch automatically trigger publishes the preview website
+• development, containing the current preview website content; pushes to this branch automatically trigger publication of the preview website

-All development is done in the xpack-development branch, and contributions via Pull Requests should be directed to this branch.
+All development is conducted in the xpack-development branch, and contributions via Pull Requests should be directed to this branch.

 rm -rf ~/Work/micro-os-plus/utils-lists-xpack.git && \